Common kitchen shapes that blend beauty and function

-The Kemper kitchen is carefully created with every kitchen shape in mind.
-Whether you’re working in a small space or around a large island, we’ve engineered creative, comfortable cabinet solutions for you and your family.
-Here are some common ways you can use Kemper to design a kitchen layout.
+The Kemper kitchen is carefully created with all kitchen shapes in mind.
+Whether you’re working in a small space or around a large island, we’ve engineered creative, comfortable cabinet design solutions for you and your family.
+Here are some common ways you can use Kemper with your specific kitchen shape.

 Popular with many cooks because of its efficiency, the U-shaped kitchen offers generous counter space and provides an efficient workflow by creating a compact work triangle.

 The L-shaped kitchen offers flexibility for both large and small homes.
 This shape utilizes only two kitchen walls, providing an open sensibility.
 The L-shape minimizes traffic through the kitchen and, typically, features larger expanses of countertops, allowing ease of preparation at mealtime.
 Diamond’s Base Corner with Curved Pullout, Segmented Super Susan and award winning Base Corner with Pullout are perfect for these types of spaces.